valo1337/Nexus/README.md

 - 🌐 API not working?
 Confirm API keys

 ### Debugging Tips
-- Check console for error messages
+- Check the console for error messages
 - Verify `.env` file configuration
 - Ensure all dependencies are installed